Anne Mactavish: Early life and education

 Born in Montreal, Quebec, Canada, Mactavish was educated at Bishop's University, the University of New Brunswick, and the University of Ottawa.
 She was called to the Bar of Ontario in 1982.
 She became an Associate and Partner at Perley-Robertson, Panet, Hill & McDougall from 1982 to 1996.
 She was appointed President of the Human Rights Tribunal Panel in 1995, and Chairperson of the Canadian Human Rights Tribunal in 1998.
 (The rules stipulate that the Chairperson of the Canadian Human Rights Tribunal be appointed for a term of not more than seven years.)
 Mactavish was also President of the County of Carleton Law Association.

 As of January 2009, she was President of the Canadian Institute for the Administration of Justice.

-Mactavist was appointed a judge of the Federal Court and a member ex officio of the Federal Court of Appeal on November 19, 2003.
+Mactavish was appointed a judge of the Federal Court and a member ex officio of the Federal Court of Appeal on November 19, 2003.
 She was appointed as a judge of the Court Martial Appeal Court of Canada on March 23, 2004.

 Mactavish was elevated to the Court of Appeal on June 22, 2019.